 - The Real Function or Purpose of Addictive Behavior

 - The Single Most Important Variable in Behavioral Change

 - The Psychology of Addiction

 Is anyone completely satisfied with their life?
 We all seek inner peace.
+We are all biologically wired to seek control and pursue happiness.
 We all want to experience happiness in our lives, we want to be in control, because the perception of control, makes us feel good.
-We are all biologically wired to seek control and pursue happiness.

 In the 2019 movie, “Beautiful Boy,” the father asks his drug addicted son, "Why do you do all these drugs?"
 The son answers, “I don’t know why, when I tried it I felt better than I ever have, so I just kept doing it.”